Jaydee94/kubeseal-webgui/README.md

 This app uses the kubeseal binary of the original project: <https://github.com/bitnami-labs/sealed-secrets>

-The docker image can be founde here: https://hub.docker.com/repository/docker/kubesealwebgui/kubeseal-webgui
+The docker image can be found here: https://hub.docker.com/repository/docker/kubesealwebgui/kubeseal-webgui

 ## Demo